carpentries/carpentries.org/content/posts/2025/12/cite-this-lesson-pages.md

 Maintainers of Data Carpentry, Library Carpentry, and Software Carpentry lessons will receive support from the Curriculum Team to populate a `CITATION.cff` in their lesson repository during the first months of 2026\.
 Community members using the Workbench to develop and maintain their own lessons (in the Incubator and elsewhere) can refer to the [documented recommendations for the contents of the citation file](https://carpentries.github.io/sandpaper-docs/editing.html#making-your-lesson-citable) when creating their own `CITATION.cff`.

-If you teach a lesson or adapt them for your own projects, please cite the lesson (and [the Workbench itself](https://carpentries.org/workbench/#cite-the-workbench)) in any written reports, publications, etc. you make.
+If you teach a lesson or adapt it for your own projects, please cite the lesson (and [the Workbench itself](https://carpentries.org/workbench/#cite-the-workbench)) in any written reports, publications, etc. you make.

 ## Mermaid Diagram Support